 Lest we forget, Jesus listed the ultimate standard of His judgment (for good or bad) upon all people: “By their fruits ye shall know them” (Matthew 7:20, KJV).
 And immediately after saying that came His words in vss.
 21-23 above, ending with His ominous words, “Away from me you evildoers!”
 The fruits of their character and conduct did not match up with the confession of their mouths (“Lord, Lord, we prophesied, cast out demons, did miracles.”)
 But Jesus ignored all that and called them "evildoers."
 He knew them and judged them by the fruits of their character manifested in their conduct.

-In closing: I have deliberately avoided tackling the long-standing Calvinist-Arminian debate on salvation (eternally secure or not).
+In closing: I have deliberately avoided tackling the long-standing Calvinist-Arminian debate on salvation (eternal security or not? once saved always saved?).
 After centuries, scholars still have not resolved it conclusively, nor can I. My intent, rather, has been to quote some biblical warnings to believers, warnings that clearly speak of very negative consequences to those Christians who might take a casual, nonchalant approach to their salvation and their own personal conduct.

 In His crucifixion Jesus paid an indescribably horrible price for our sins.
 He did this so that we could be forgiven, be born again, and become sons and daughters of God Almighty.
 As the apostle Peter wrote, Jesus “Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness…” (1 Peter 2:24, NASB).